 ENG 262.
-ENGLISH LITERATURE II (3·0·3)
+ENGLISH LITERATURE II (3.0.3) DEEP FOULISITE: ENG 102 or activalent

 This course is a survey of English literature from the Romantic Age to the present.
 Representative works and writers of this period and the literary, cultural, historical, and philosophical forces that shaped these works and that are reflected in them are emphasized.
 On course completion and in written compositions, students will be able to interpret aesthetic and thematic aspects of these works, relate the works to their historical and literary contexts, and understand relevant criticism and research.